roc-streaming/roc-droid/docs/architecture_ui.md

       * These are classes that provide the user with the ability to enter certain data.

       * Stetless, Statefull and extension widgets are allowed for this type.

-    * Scaffold widgets:

-      * Location: `/lib/src/ui/components/scaffold_widgets/`

-      * A set of special widgets that control the appearance of scaffold elements.

-      * Only widget extensions are allowed for this type.

-    * Util widgets:

-      * Location: `/lib/src/ui/components/util_widgets/`

-      * Help and debugging utility widgets.

-      * Stetless, Statefull and extension widgets are allowed for this type.

     * View widgets: